 Neurosensors already possessed by humans can be augmented.
 Cyborgs are among us.
 Sensory.
 Cochlear implants and retinal protheses are already improving the lives of people afflicted with deafness or loss of vision.
 In the past several decades, researchers and doctors have effectively integrated synthetic sensors, like a microphone or video camera, with the parts of ten human brain that allow us to understand what we see and hear.
 Doing so means implanting electrodes from the device into the nerves and tissues of the person.
 Currently, all candidates for these operations have a major sensory deficit and implants are used to give them freedom and mobility in their daily lives, to bring them closer to the sight and hearing of an unaffected human.

 But humans will go beyond.
-What dog owner hasn’t wanted too scent as well as his faithful friend?
+What dog owner hasn’t wanted to pick up scents as well as his faithful friend?
 What cat companion hasn’t wondered what their feline stares at, on the wall?
 Cameras can record events faster than the human eye can collect information, and cameras can transmit information through electrodes to the brain.
 The technology to teach the brain to process this new, additional information isn’t ready yet, but that’s what research – and fiction – is for.

 There’s no reason science fiction (or even science) has to stop with the senses we currently have!
 Augmentation could include other stimuli.
 There are migratory birds that sends and use the magnetism of the earth to navigate their amazing journeys.
 Molecules within the retina of these birds orient, a little like iron filings, in response to the magnetic fields that pass throughout gah the earths atmosphere.
 Sharks and platypuses are capable of sensing electricity using conductive gel that occurs in pits in their skin, allowing the, to hunt prey hiding in dirt or darkness.
 Both animals use these senses the great effect, yet humans have no concept of what a magnetic or electrosense would be.
 Nevertheless, any beach comber has the technology in their metal detector to to sense magnetic fields.